Trump calls Olympic skier ‘real loser’ after athlete expresses ‘mixed emotions’ representing the US

 A US Olympic and Paralympic Committee spokesperson said in a statement that “Our focus is on Hunter’s protection and on ensuring he has the support and resources in place to compete on the world’s largest stage.”

-The committee issued an earlier statement this weekend after US figure skater Amber Glenn was also asked about US politics at the games and later reportedly said she received hate messages.
+The committee issued a statement earlier this weekend after figure skater Amber Glenn was also asked about US politics and later said she received hate messages.

-“It’s a sad reality that over the last several games, we’ve seen an uptick in abusive and harmful messages directed at athletes during competition.
-We take this behavior seriously and actively monitor public platforms, remove content when possible, and escalate credible threats to law enforcement as appropriate,” a USOPC spokesperson said.
+“It’s a sad reality that over the last several games, we’ve seen an uptick in abusive and harmful messages directed at athletes during competition,” a USOPC spokesperson said, adding the committee monitors public platforms and escalates threats to law enforcement as appropriate.

-“The USOPC stands firmly behind Team USA athletes and remains committed to their well-being and safety, both on and off the field of play,” they said, adding that the committee has resources available for athletes.
+“The USOPC stands firmly behind Team USA athletes and remains committed to their well-being and safety, both on and off the field of play,” the statement said.

 Some conservatives have weighed in on athletes’ comments, criticizing Hess before the president’s Truth Social post.